Rakin-Al-Mahin/Rakin-Al-Mahin/README.md

 - 👋 Hi, I’m @Rakin-Al-Mahin
-- 👀 I’m a Software developer
+- 👀 I’m a Software Engineer
-- 🌱 I’m currently working as an Associate Software Developer at iCrew Technologies
+- 🌱 I’m currently working as an Associate Software Engineer at iCrew Technologies
 - 📫 Reach me at --- rakinalmahin@gmail.com